ZenHubHQ/zenhub-enterprise/virtual-machine/README.md

   ADMIN_UI_PASS:
   CHROME_EXTENSION_WEBSTORE_URL:
   MANIFEST_FIREFOX_ID: zenhub-enterprise@<your-company-domain.com>
-  # The remaining required values MUST be set if and only if you are migrating from ZHE 2.44
+  # The remaining required values MUST be set if and only if you are migrating from ZHE 2.44.
+  # See section "3.3.1 Required Values" in the documentation for how to obtain.
   # CRYPTO_PASS:
   # SECRET_KEY_BASE:
+  # GHWEBHOOK_PASS:
+  # GHWEBHOOK_SECRET:
   # GITHUB_TOKEN_VALUE_KEY:
   # GITHUB_WEBHOOKS_SECRET:
-  # GHWEBHOOK_PASS:
-  # GHWEBHOOK_SECRET:
 ## Optional configurations

 # ssl_self_signed: true